Pragtbiller fra magasinerne på Statens Naturhistoriske Museum

 We are principled

 We have moral integrity.
-We stand firm in our values.
+We stand up for what we believe in.

 We are curious